-This, however, can be extremely slow when referring to linked records, i.e., those contained in SingleRecordLinkField and MultipleRecordLinkField fields.
+However, in any case operations can be extremely slow when referring to linked records, i.e., those contained in SingleRecordLinkField and MultipleRecordLinkField fields.
 In these cases, the default strategy is to make a new server request for each linked record.
 If you are working on a table with several linked records this will obviously become a waste of resources, especially if some records are linked many times!